Directions

 Pragmatically Prisming Public Pedagogies

-Public Pedagogies Institute seminar-workshop, April 2025
+Public Pedagogies Institute Seminar-Workshop, April 2025

-A seminar-workshop exploring public pedagogy, conscious reflæXion, SKW’d imagination, and eco-psycho-social justice through participatory reflective practice.
+A participatory seminar-workshop exploring public pedagogy, conscious reflæXion, SKW’d imagination, and eco-psycho-social justice through reflective practice.

 Quantum Australia Conference Poster